department-of-veterans-affairs/va.gov-team/products/education-careers/application/5490/content/5490-content.md

 **By submitting this form** you certify that:

-- You are the parent, guardian, or custodian of the applicant
+- You're the parent, guardian, or custodian of the applicant

 - All statements in this application are true and correct to the best of your knowledge and belief